hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614397v2-thunder-nubench-a-benchmark-for-llms-sentence-level-negation-underst.md

 ---
 layout: default
-title: Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding
+title: "Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding"
 ---

 # Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding